Husnao6/Husnaocmaz/README.md

 - 🖤 Ai engineering student
 - 🌑 Python & R enthusiast
-- 🕸️ passiniote to show my work to  you lucky people
+- 🕸️ Passionate about sharing my work with you lucky souls
 - 👠 Soft on the outside, dangerous with the keyboard

 ## 🛠️ Tech I Work With